 This is a gentle and easy angle between the two normally contradictory forces of movement [Mangala] vs stasis [Shani].

 The physical energy channels successfully into commercial success and the social order welcomes the information one produces.

-A lawful and materialistic personality with conventional behaviors, unless the teachings of Budha the ruler of Professor Shani are subject to prolonged and repeating lessons (usually via constrictive drishti) .
+A lawful and materialistic personality with conventional behaviors, unless the teachings of Budha the ruler of Professor Shani are subject to prolonged repetition of the key structural elements of the learning pathway (Usually, via constrictive drishti) .